mb47000/JORD/README.md

 # Edit Templates and Parts
 **Parts**
-Pages element's like header, footer... => /views/parts/
+Pages element's like header, footer... into folder /views/parts/

 **Templates**
-Use for same "type" of pages, like products, blog... => /views/parts/
+Use for same "type" of pages, like products, blog... into folder /views/parts/